5jt/Tatin/docs/source/index.md

 ## :fontawesome-solid-users: Community

-You can contribute to the Tatin ecosystem by reporting errors to the package source repositories, or submitting pull requests if you can see how to fix them.
+You can contribute to the [Principal Registry](https://tatin.dev): report errors (open issues in the package repositories), or submit pull requests if you can see how to fix them.

-Please also consider publishing what you can of your own work as Tatin packages.
+Please also consider [publishing](publish.md) your own work as Tatin packages.

-Besides the default community registry at [tatin.dev](https://tatin.dev) you can run your own Tatin registry either on a server or on your local machine.
+Besides the Principal Registry, you can [host your own Tatin registry](host.md).

+Tatin is a community project, hosted on GitHub.
+No one owns it.
+You are very welcome to [contribute](contribute.md) to it.

 ## :dyalog-cider-logo: Cider and Tatin